QUOTES-Reactions to the death of Basketball Hall of Famer Bill Russell | Sports-Games

 QUOTES-Reactions to the death of Basketball Hall of Famer Bill Russell

-BOSTON CELTICS: "Bill Russell's DNA is woven through every element of the Celtics organization, from the relentless pursuit of excellence, to the celebration of team rewards over individual glory, to a commitment to social justice and civil rights off the court.
+"Bill Russell's DNA is woven through every element of the Celtics organization, from the relentless pursuit of excellence, to the celebration of team rewards over individual glory, to a commitment to social justice and civil rights off the court.
+BOSTON MAYOR MICHELLE WU:

+"Bill Russell gave so much to the city of Boston—as the greatest sports champion of all time & a role model fighting for justice, equality & labor rights.
+"We owe him a debt of gratitude & we will miss him."

 USA BASKETBALL: "USA Basketball mourns the loss of basketball titan, humanitarian & 1956 Olympic gold medalist Bill Russell."